TomCreeper/cord.io/docs/colours.md

-There are two ways to set role colors with this lib.
+There are two ways to set role colours with this lib.

-The first method allows you to provide any color you want, as a Number.
+The first method allows you to provide any colour you want, as a Number.
 I recommend using Hex numbers as this maps easily to HTML color codes.
-Assuming you want to use the color `#F35353`, you can just use `0xF35353`
+Assuming you want to use the colour `#F35353`, you can just use `0xF35353`

 ```js
 bot.editRole({